NicolasOmar/angular-practice/README.md

  - How to handle the DOM using `Structural Directives` like `ngIf`
  - How to modify DOM styles using `ngStyle` and `ngClass`
  - How to render multiple times a child component using `ngFor`
- - How to shape component's data using `Models`
+ - How to shape a component's data using `Models`
  - How to pass a function between components using `Output`
  - Basic understanding of `ViewEncapsulation`
- - Using a `Local Reference` and `ViewChild` to access a Input value from the DOM
+ - Using a `Local Reference` and `ViewChild` to access an Input value from the DOM
  - Basic understanding of all `Lifecycle Hooks`
- - How to implement `Services` to handle data instead `PropertyBinding` & `EventBinding` between components.
+ - How to implement `Services` to handle data instead `PropertyBinding` & `EventBinding` between components
+ - How to create and handle `Routing` on the app